rike14/rike14.github.io/landing-page/README.md

 ## 💻 About the project

-💻 Landing Page - Check out this landing page, hope you like it. :pushpin: :wink:
+💻 Landing Page - Check out this landing page, hope you like it!! :pushpin: :wink:

 ---